tundish/blathnaid/blathnaid/book/chapters.rst

 Numbers
 -------

-The Mayor also ran a system of licences which meant you had to apply for permission to light a brazier.
+The Mayor also ran a system of licences, which meant you had to apply for permission to light a brazier.

 And that’s how Jack found the Smiths, down at the dock by the river.
 They’d all built their workshops on the same wharf, having had to pool together to pay